MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/must-uninstall-all-interim-updates-before-install-exchange-server-2010-service-pack-2.md

 _**Topic Last Modified:** 2011-11-02_

-The Microsoft Exchange Best Practices Analyzer Tool checks whether a Microsoft Exchange Server 2010 interim update (IU) is installed on the computer that is running Exchange 2010.
+The Microsoft Remote Connectivity Analyzer checks whether a Microsoft Exchange Server 2010 interim update (IU) is installed on the computer that is running Exchange 2010.
 If an IU is installed, Microsoft Exchange Server 2010 Service Pack 2 (SP2) cannot be installed.

 To install Exchange 2010 SP2, you must uninstall the IU.
 After the IU is uninstalled, install Exchange 2010 SP2.